 Debt consolidation, while beneficial, poses risks that individuals must be aware of.
 One common risk is the temptation to accumulate more debt after consolidating existing ones.
 This can lead to a cycle of indebtedness.

 Another risk is the potential for higher overall costs in the long run.
 While monthly payments may decrease initially, extending the repayment period can result in paying more interest over time.
-Moreover, if one fails to make payments on the consolidated loan, it could lead to damaging credit consequences.
+Moreover, failing to make payments on the consolidated loan could lead to damaging credit consequences.

 Mitigation Strategies